rainis-gianluca/5D_Deadfish_With_Multiverse_Time_Travel/README.md

 Remember to give to the interpreter the position of the file without the '"'.

+You can also install the terminal Interpreter.
+It works just with the Windows OS.
+You have to save the terminalInterpreter folder wherever you prefear.

+IMPORTANT: ALL THE FILES AND FOLDERS IN THE 'terminalInterpreter' FOLDER MUST BE SAVED IN THE SAME DIRECTORY BEFORE START THE INSTALLATION!

+To install you have just to exe with Administrator privileges the install.cmd file.
+It will automaticaly create the "C:\Program Files\5DDeadfishCmdInterpreter" (or the "C:\5DDeadfishCmdInterpreter" if it don't found the "C:\Program Files" folder) and copy ALL THE FILES IN IT'S SAME DIRECTORY (read the "IMPORTANT" point).
+After it will add the folder to the PATH.

+To uninstall you have just to exe with Administrator privileges the uninstall.cmd file.
+It will automaticaly remove the "C:\Program Files\5DDeadfishCmdInterpreter" (or the "C:\5DDeadfishCmdInterpreter" if it don't found the "C:\Program Files" folder).
+After it will remove the folder from the PATH.
+Don't worry, the uninstall.cmd file will auto-remove without generate errors.

 # Example
 ```
 >>> it print "Hello, world!" in numbers